daarnolducsd/ep5book/docs/08-week8.md

 So 18628 days from January 1, 1960 is January 1, 2011.

 Next, we are going to study rainfall over time.
 Rain may actually reduce the amount of pollution in the air.
-When rain falls, it attracts particles in the air before hitting the ground., in turn reducing the amount of pollution in the air.
+When rain falls, it attracts particles in the air before hitting the ground, in turn reducing the amount of pollution in the air.
 Therefore, we may expect to see natural changes in pollution throughout the year due to changes in the amount of rain.
 To understand seasonality of rainfall in China, we are going to make plots that show how rainfall varies over time.

 First, let's get a sense of how rainfall varies by the month.
 Let's create a data frame that has for each month of the year, the average level of rain.
-The variable ``rain`` in our data frame is the Daily Rain in mm.
+The variable ``rain`` in our data frame records the daily rainfall in mm.
 To create this data frame we are again going to utilize ``group_by()`` and ``summarize()``.

 ```r